mighty-gerbils/gerbil/README.md

 # Epilogue

-Gerbil is under continuous development.
+Gerbil is under continuous use and development.
 The core language has been stable for a while, but I am busy porting batteries for the std library.

 Patches (even for typos in the comments) are always welcome.
 No copyright assignment ever, you keep what you contribute.